16 Best Places For Expats To Live In South Korea in 2026

 Pros of Busan

-Busan has milder winters and warmer weather than Seoul, Korea’s capital.
+Busan has milder winters and warmer weather than Seoul, South Korea’s capital.
 It also boasts an urban setting that’s less intense than the capital region.
 For outdoor enthusiasts, Busan is close to beaches and mountains.

 For fans of the Korean film industry, Busan hosts an International Film Festival.
 The latest and greatest in Korean film production is on display each year at the festival.